ivanzakharov/docs/naming-conventions/application-objects/forms.md

 ## Naming

-Naming of the form should be align with [Naming basics](/naming-conventions/naming-basics/) and [New application objects](/naming-conventions/application-objects/new-objects/)
+Naming of the form should be align with [Naming basics](/naming-conventions/naming-basics/) and [New application objects](/naming-conventions/application-objects/new-objects/) naming conventions.

 Also, see naming for [Form datasources](/naming-conventions/ui-artifacts/form-datasources/) and [Form controls](/naming-conventions/ui-artifacts/form-controls/)